fleschutz/PowerShell/Docs/remove-empty-dirs.md

 ## remove-empty-dirs.ps1 - Removes all empty subfolders within a directory tree

-This script removes all empty subfolders within a directory tree.
+This PowerShell script removes all empty subfolders within a directory tree.

 ## Parameters
 ```powershell